 While there is a savings if you have multiple procedures in one day, if multiple procedures (i.e. breast lift and a tummy tuck) are simply impossible for you to afford all at once, consider splitting them up over a few years.
 Address your biggest concern first, and you’ll get a lot of satisfaction while you’re paying down that procedure.
 You may also need a bit less time off work after a single procedure, which can help with affordability in the short term.

-How much does a mommy makeover cost in Atlanta?
+How much is a mommy makeover in Atlanta?

 Mommy makeovers are totally individualized to a patient’s needs, so prices vary significantly.
 For example, if you are having only a breast lift, your total costs will be much lower than a patient who’s having a tummy tuck and labiaplasty, as well as breast lift.

 One advantage of having a mommy makeover with multiple procedures is that you pay operating room and anesthesiologist’s fees only once, potentially saving you thousands of dollars over having two or more separate surgeries (you’ll also save time by having only one recovery).
 To give you a ballpark idea, let’s look at a popular mommy makeover procedure combo: breast lift with augmentation and tummy tuck.
 Here at The Swan Center, a breast lift with augmentation starts at about $10,800 and a tummy tuck starts at about $7,000.
 The price of this combined mommy makeover surgery would likely land somewhere between $14,000 and $17,000.